Yining-math/Yining-math.github.io/writings.md

 It's to understand the theory of local systems.
 We talk about some different characterizations of local systems e.g. locally constant sheaves, representations of the fundamental group, flat connections, D-modules and crystals.
 And we try to generalize them from the classical case to higher cases to see whether there still exist similar relations for these definitions.
 Finally we get a concept of the (derived) moduli stack of local systems, which has two versions i.e. Betti and de Rham.
 In the notes there are also some questions I want to figure out in my future study.
 [Download notes here](https://Yining-math.github.io/file/2023-08-notes-1.pdf)

-### Topics in Deformation Theory
-2022-06

-It's an article about deformation theory where we talk about the deformation theory for Hilbert schemes, formal geometry, cotangent complexes and differential graded Lie algebras (dgLa).
-But note that it's written in Chinese!
-[Download notes here](https://Yining-math.github.io/file/2022-06-notes-1.pdf)

 ### The Moduli of Triangles
 2022-05